-Owners generally know inside their tummy what the value of their home is worth.
+Owners generally know inside their gut what the value of their home is worth.
 If you have an Agent quoting you a high price, ask them how they have come to that.
 If they cannot clearly explain to you how they have come to that value, you are in trouble – how will they explain it to a buyer that might be confused on value?

 They reduce commission heavily